 And to those who’ve never heard of LDraw, or are interested in checking it out, please visit the forums.

 Ben Beneke is one of the greats of LEGO train building, with even his old steamers still standing out as some of the best.
 I’d been wondering what had happened to Ben recently (he usually posts at least one new train a year) but apparently he’s been spending time making excellent animations using LDraw and POVray.
 An animation like this is really hard to do in POVray.
 I know, I’ve tried.

-While I certainly don’t consider this to be my most polished model (not even close) I did think it was worth sharing as some inspiration for the forthcoming Numereji 2421 collaboration at BrickCon 2011.
-Since I won’t be attending I thought I’d post it early to give some idea of the fun you can have Continue reading →
+While I certainly don’t consider this to be my most polished model (not even close) I did think it was worth sharing as some inspiration for the forthcoming Numereji 2421collaboration at BrickCon 2011.
+Since I won’t be attending I thought I’d post it early to give some idea of the fun you can have with this collaboration.

 The ever helpful Willy Tschager has just released an excellent tutorial on getting started with MLCAD and LDraw.
 If you’ve ever wanted to learn how to use virtual LEGO to create your own virtual masterpieces from nothing but your imagination and a computer this is an excellent way to cross the first hurdle.